| | Been working without a decent break

 place, there's no bypass and it's lunchtime.
 Weather is hot and sunny and

 the bike's fan is on, but eventually we clear the city and hit the motorway.
+I heard later that I should have bought

 a vignette for Switzerland - this works out at a minimum of about a months